 owned by Sohail Shahzada in late autumn 2002

-he assumed she was simply another wealthy equine enthusiast seeking to evade the arctic weather—he granted her tenancy without hesitation.
+he assumed she was simply another wealthy equine enthusiast seeking to evade the winter weather—he granted her tenancy without hesitation.

 “This is the crème de la crème.”
 Horse owner Jack Saunders on the Wellington equestrian scene, South Florida Sun Sentinel, March 6th, 2003